 Experimentation occurred with new types of guns that are predecessors of the modern machine gun.
 None of them were actually machine guns in the strict sense of the term.
-Most of these newly devised guns were operated by a hand-crank, a feature that prevents them from being classed as machine guns.
-One of these devices was the Coffee Mill Gun, a design with a single barrel that had a hopper to feed shells into the chamber.
+Most of these newly devised guns were operated by a hand-crank, a feature that definitively prevents them from being classed as machine guns.
+One of these devices was the Coffee Mill Gun, a design with a single barrel that had a hopper to feed cartridges into the chamber.
 It was not especially successful.
 Another of the new designs for rapid-fire guns was the Gatling Gun.
 There were also several other types of less-notable rapid-fire guns designed for the Civil War.

 The officers of the 96th Pennsylvania around an Ager "Union," Coffee Mill gun in February, 1862.